mikepk/botocore/docs/source/reference/services/ecs.rst

                   - **sourceVolume** *(string) --*

                     The name of the volume to mount.
-If using the Fargate launch type, the ``sourceVolume`` parameter is not supported.